When is the best part of the month to close on a house?

 To find out how much interest is accrued by closing at different times of the month, multiply this daily interest amount by the number of days until your first payment.

-Let’s say you close on July 1.
+For comparison, imagine you close on July 1.
 You’ll pay $1,698, or 31 days, in interest at closing before making your first payment.
-However, if you close on July 30, you’ll only pay interest through the end of the month, which is two days' interest or $109.58.
+However, if you close on July 30, you’ll pay interest only through the end of the month, which is two days' interest, or $109.58.

-Keep in mind that this only affects the initial interest you pay when closing on the house.
+Keep in mind that this affects only the initial interest you pay when closing on the house.
 Future payments will not be notably affected by the date that you close.
-Still, your total interest paid throughout the life of the loan will be slightly higher if you close early in the month.

 Other considerations